 Day 4: Travel to Monteverde (~3.5 Hr Drive)

 Today you’ll travel to Monteverde, the town up in the tropical cloud forest.
 Sleep in and enjoy your last morning in La Fortuna.
-After you check out, fill up on gas if you’re low and pick up some snacks and drinks.
-There are some gorgeous country views during the drive and you’ll want to go slow to enjoy them and also to drive carefully as it’s an unpaved windy road.
+After you check out, fill up on gas and pick up some snacks and drinks.
+There are some gorgeous country views during the drive and you’ll want to go slow to enjoy them.
+You’ll also have to drive carefully as it’s an mostly unpaved windy road.

 If the weather is good and you leave in the morning, you can stop by Viento Fresco Waterfall on the way.
 4×4 access only and must be in decent condition to walk down steps.